Day 7: CSS Toggles with element.classList

 Now, add an

-- Try repeating Step 1.
+idto<body>:<body id="body"> - Try repeating Step 1.
 What happens?

-element.
+body-> should now return a DOM element.
+This means that, simply by giving the element anid, we have created a variable named “body” that references the page’sbodyelement.
 We’ll look at better ways to do this later in the course.- Try changing the

-to something other than “body”.
+idto something other than “body”.
 Does this affect the variable name we need to enter into the console? - Notice the triangle next to the returned body element.
 Click on it and find

-in the resulting list.
+classListin the resulting list.
 What’s its length?

 -